-This misconception might come from statistics concluding red as one of the car colors with a higher risk of accidents (1), along with gray, silver, and blue.
+This misconception about red cars being more expensive to insure might come from statistics concluding red as one of the car colors with a higher risk of accidents, along with gray, silver, and blue.

 What's the use of a cheap car insurance policy if it doesn't provide enough coverage?
 You could only end up losing more money when you meet an accident.

 When comparing car insurance policies, look not only at the prices but also the types and amount of coverage included, as well as the exclusions and limitations.
-It's also important to check how the insurance company handles claims processing request and other customer service-related matters.
+It's also important to check how the insurance company handles claims processing requests and other customer service-related matters.